Pop101/cse447-crusader/README.md

 # Submitting your project

 To facilitate reproducibility, we will rely on containerization via Docker.
+Docker is used to create a consistent environment for developing and running the ML model across different systems.
 Essentially, we will use Docker to guarantee that we can run your program.
 If you do not have Docker installed, please install it by following [these instructions](https://docs.docker.com/get-docker/).
 We will not be doing anything very fancy with Docker.
 In fact, we provide you with a starter `Dockerfile`.
 You should install any dependencies in this Dockerfile you require to perform prediction.

+The current Dockerfile creates a Docker image using "pytorch/pytorch:1.6.0-cuda10.1-cudnn7-runtime" which is a very old version of pytorch.
+You might need to **change this docker image**.
+Many pre-built images (which already include multiple common dependencies) are available here – [https://hub.docker.com/](https://hub.docker.com/) (e.g., tensorflow, huggingface or even a simple python base)

+> You can add additional packages that your code needs using a similar line: `RUN pip install numpy pandas scipy`
+>
+> If you are working in a Python/conda environment and have a list of packages, you can also install dependencies easily from a requirements.txt file placed in the same folder as Dockerfile.
+Add these two lines to the > Dockerfile to automatically install the correct versions of your project dependencies.
+> ```
+> COPY requirements.txt /job/
+> RUN pip install -r requirements.txt
+> ```
+> **Remember to add** `cp requirements.txt submit/requirements.txt` **in submit.sh if you are using this file.**

 You must submit the project to Canvas as a zip file (named without whitespace).
 * Follow the format: **Project447GroupN.zip** where N is your Group no.